Common Problems Caused by Iguanas

 Damage to Landscaping

-Iguanas can dig 80+ ft tunnels under and/or around your property, seawalls, pool decks, sheds, etc - possibly ruining your home’s foundation!
+These “D” shaped holes and tunnels 80+ feet long under and around your property can accelerate the erosion process of seawalls, pool decks, sheds, etc — possibly ruining your home’s foundation!

 Iguana’s love barrel tile roofs.
 Not only is it a perfect place to bask in the sun to warm up, barrel tile roofs can also act as a shelter for iguanas as it allows them a place to seek refuge from the elements.
 This can be a very big problem as iguanas have very sharp claws and can tear up the waterproof layer underneath the tiles, which may lead to leaks.

-Iguanas have been known to crawl into the vent pipe on your roof and end up coming out of your toilet.
+Iguanas have been known to crawl into the vent pipe on your roof and end up in your toilet.
 If you didn’t have to go ''number 2'' before, you definitely will after that surprise.